 - in Greensboro, NC, students visited the International Civil Rights Museum housed in the original Woolworth building, site of the first sit-ins;

 - the Lexington trip enabled students the opportunity to gain first hand knowledge of Rockbridge County through hands-on service;

 - Washington, D.C. trip participants address the reality of hunger, homelessness and policy in the nation's capital and are given the resources and opportunity to affect change.

 - Charleston, WV trip participants performed direct service work while learning about the history and impact of coal mining in the region.

-- Richmond, VA focused on the intersection of poverty and health services.
+- Richmond, VA focused on the intersection of poverty, youth, and health services.

 Consistent with the Washington and Lee mission to cultivate a readiness to sacrifice on behalf of others, Volunteer Venture aims to: